pylint-dev/pylint/doc/tutorial.rst

 Getting Started
 ---------------

-Running Pylint with no arguments will invoke the help dialogue and give you a idea of the arguments available to you.
+Running Pylint with no arguments will invoke the help dialogue and give you an idea of the arguments available to you.
 Do that now, i.e.:

 .. sourcecode:: bash